 Sci-fi – T-Rex Gulpee Shop

 This collection of themed shops is only a gallows and a tumbleweed away from absolute Wild West perfection.
-Thanks to the corner shape of this blueprint, it’s a great for attracting customers between rides.
+Thanks to the corner shape of this blueprint, it’s great for attracting customers between rides.

 New York Street